analyticsftw/pyGA4MeasurementProtocol/README.md

 ## Usage
 - Make sure your `config.py` settings are set up.
+- In this example we are "emulating" events that could be triggered by a connected refrigerator.
+Examine `mp_event.py` to adjust.
 - Run the `mp_event.py` script with
 `./bin/python/mp_event.py`
 - Looking at GA4 realtime reports will show the event being fired, along with event parameters and values